Nortories/Task-Tracker/README.md

 cd [Your Repository Directory] pip install ttkbootstrap
 ```
+Additionally, you can also open the application from the current executable build in the 'current build' folder.

 ## Usage
 To run Task Tracker, navigate to the cloned repository's directory and execute: